ivardesign/960-fixed-width-template/README.md

-  Although you could have started using them already by this point, you'll certainly want to start using them now. **Keep your Custom Property definitions and Media Query's** at the top of your CSS.
+  Although you could have started using them already by this point, you'll certainly want to start using them now. **Keep your Custom Property definitions and Media Queries at the top of your CSS.**
   You can tell you need a Custom Property (CP or CP's) when you feel you need to use a media query to adjust something.
 An example could be your navigation that needs to be a Hamburger on